openstates/openstates.org/README.md

 - lists all person patches for a jurisdiction
 - Allows User to filter results by `Category`, `Alert`, `Created By`, `Status` and `Person Name`
 - Allows User to update the `Status` of a patch
 - if category is `name` or `image` and updated status is `approved`.
-Then it makes sure to display error if there is already a `approved` patch present for a object
+Then it makes sure to display error if there is already a `approved` patch present for an object

 Helper Function:-
 - [_get_pagination](#get-pagination)